enkore/j4-dmenu-desktop/tests/system_tests/README.md

 System tests depend on [pytest](https://docs.pytest.org/en/stable/) testing framework.

-The minimum supported Python version is **3.9.0** (but it shouldn't be that hard to make slight modifications to the scripts to add support for older versions of Python).
+System tests have been verified to work on Python 3.7.4 with pytest version 3.10.1.
+System tests may work with older versions of these programs too.

 ### Terminal emulators
 The tests can optionally test j4-dmenu-desktop integration with various terminal